jeenalee/til/README.md

 20160404
 [Django Girls Tutorial] (http://tutorial.djangogirls.org/en/): Today, I finished the Django Girls Tutotrial.
 Django is pretty awesome!
 I thought it was really cool how everything (i.e. `blog_post`) becomes an object with attributes (i.e. `blog_post.author`).
 I can't wait to make more webapps based on Django.

+20150405
+[Django's Django Tutorial] (https://docs.djangoproject.com/en/1.9/intro/tutorial01/): After this exercise, I think I have a better understanding of the 4 components of Django - `models`, `views`, `urls`, and `templates`.
+I probably am oversimplifying things, but below is how I understood.
+- `models`: Defines classes that will be used to represent your data.
+This will automatically generate the schema for storing the data in the database.
+- `views`: Defines whatever action you want to do on the models (or data).
+It is like Python functions for models.
+This can be retrieving data, presenting data, or modifying data.
+It also gives the appropriate html page (template) for each view.
+- `urls`: Stores which url each view is linked to.
+This is kind of like an address book keeps the resulting url of a view, sort of like an address and a person's name.
+- `templates`: Stores the html pages.
+If `urls` gave you the address, `templates` describes what the house looks like for a given address, so to speak.